shashichander009/soa/techincal.md

 description document which can help it be easily discovered.

 ## Advantages
 Once we have broken down our project into different services, we can easily integrate them over a standard communication protocol.
-This approach will help us in scaling our services without much difficulty.
+This approach will help us in scaling our project without much difficulty.

 ## References